-Being a mom is a very BIG responsibility
+Being a mom is a BIG responsibility

-I teaching and coaching two champions-to-be
+teaching and coaching, two champions-to-be

-I think about the things that I say
+I think about the things I say

 My words impact them in very big ways.

-Explaining those words to my little ones
+Explaining words to my little ones

 Is giving respect for their hard work done.

-Respect comes in return
+Respect comes back in great return

 After I burn